youssifessam2323/work-platform-backend/README.md

 # Problems

+- The Delete API of the Project don't work(because of the relationship with task)

-- The Delete API of the task don't work
+- The Delete API of the Task don't work

 - I want to Define nested Dtos to hide some Critical information